 Hardwood floors provide an instant upgrade to your home interior.
-These floors warm each room's appearance and provide upscale quality that enhance your home's resale value.
+These floors warm each room’s appearance and provide upscale quality that enhance your home’s resale value.
 But at the same time, having hardwoods where you once had carpeting can make a huge difference in how your home sounds.
-Yes, a room with hardwood floors is noisier.
-That is, unless you know how to decorate to quiet the room.
+Yes, a room with hardwood floors can be noisier.
+That is, unless you know how to decorate to quiet the room with hardwood floors.

 In a room with hardwood floors where you once had carpet, some new noises you might notice include:

 - Dog or cat claws tapping and scratching

 - Squeaking floorboards